DeepYoke/ToxiMol/README.md

-This work investigates the capacity of general Multimodal Large Language Models (MLLMs) to refine molecules at the structural level.
+This work investigates the capacity of general Multimodal Large Language Models (MLLMs) to perform structure-level molecular refinement for toxicity repair tasks.
 We present **ToxiMol**, the first benchmark designed explicitly for this task, which encompasses 11 toxicity remediation tasks involving a total of 560 toxic molecules.
 We also provide an evaluation framework (**ToxiEval**) to assess toxicity reduction, structural validity, drug-likeness, and other relevant properties.

 <div align="center">
 <br><br>